 Henry's sons, including Joe, had the opportunity to work for the company during the summers.
 Joe's first adventure was taking care of sweating all the copper fittings in a new home after little instruction.
 Quite a mistake, as his soldering at the time was less than adequate.
 The house looked like it had an indoor sprinkler system after conducting the rough-in check.
 Thankfully Joe's plumbing skills have advanced significantly since then!

 Joe attended Indiana University and majored in finance.
 At the time he was not convinced he would join the family business.
 After graduating in a tight labor market, the family business seemed to be a better deal considering the paucity of job offers and the numbers tendered.

 Fortunately, the customer relationships Fred and Henry had developed over the years put Joe in a good position to move forward with the company.
 He was not starting from zero, and with his father's tutelage, lots of reading and studying, he learned how to plumb.
 That being said, you never graduate from plumbing school.
 Yes, you earn a license, you receive other schooling and certifications, but you never stop learning.

-In 1999, David Dietrich, Joe's brother-in-law joined the family business and has handled office management, troubleshooting and training.
+In 1999, David Dietrich, Joe's brother-in-law moved to Columbus and joined the family business.
+He has handled office management, troubleshooting and training.

-Betsy, Joe's daughter, joined the company in 2013, following in her Grandmother's footsteps by taking over the bookkeeping, among other tasks.
+Betsy, Joe's daughter, moved back to Columbus and joined the company in 2013, following in her Grandmother's footsteps by taking over the bookkeeping, among other tasks.